 Who doesn’t love a good vanilla cupcake?
 I know I could use one of these right now along with a warm glass of milk in the wake of Sandy, which is headed directly toward the Philadelphia/NJ/NYC area.
 Times like this aren’t for dieting, right?
 I’m hoping that I can breathe a sigh of relief in my next post after this storm has passed through..

 Back to the cupcakes – there are so many versions of vanilla classic cupcakes that it’s difficult to decide which one to try.
 I chose a recipe from Rose Levy Beranbaum, the author of the Cake Bible, which is one of my go-to books for anything cake related.
 Rose does a beautiful job of explaining the different types of cakes, and also provides the basic formulations for major ingredient according to cake type (ie, pound, sponge, Angel Food cake, chiffon cake, etc) in the event that you want to develop your own recipe.

 For these cupcakes, I chose to try her white velvet butter cake.
 With a name like that, who can resist?
 This cake did not disappoint.
 It was light but not too light and stood up to the heaviness of the buttercream.
 For the buttercream, I used a version of Wilton’s classic buttercream, which is also found on the SweetSavoryLife blog.

-- baking powder (1 tablespoon plus 1 teaspoon)
+- 1 tbsp (1 tbsp) baking powder plus 1 teaspoon

 - Preheat oven to 350 degrees and prepare cupcake tins